 This budget provision was created in 2014 and uses powers under Section 137(1) Local Government Act 1972 (as amended).
-It reflects the Community Council initially entering into a Service Level Agreement with Wrexham County Borough Council to continue to provide three School Crossing patrols at Dean Road, Box Lane and Borras Park Infants and Junior Schools which have been identified in Traffic and Pedestrian Surveys as needing safe crossing points.
-In June 2022 a fourth School Crossing Patrol was appointed for the Barkers Lane School.
+It reflects the Community Council entering into a Service Level Agreement with Wrexham County Borough Council to continue to provide four School Crossing patrols at Dean Road, Barkers Lane, Box Lane and Borras Park Infants and Junior Schools which have been identified in Traffic and Pedestrian Surveys as needing safe crossing points.
+Several posts have remained vacant despite being advertised resulting in substantial savings to the cost of the Crossing patrols during 2023/24 and 2024/25.